July 18, 2025

 GPS: 63°52’52.51″N 22°27’11.60″W

-It would be odd if one of the most famous locations in Iceland, The Blue Lagoon, wasn’t featured in any Hollywood production.
-One of the films it appears in is the sequel to Eli Roth’s horror movie Hostel 2 (2007)where one of the characters goes to a spa and is followed by a very evil character.
+It would be odd if one of the most famous spots in Iceland, the Blue Lagoon, wasn’t featured in any Hollywood production.
+One of the movies featuring this location is Hostel: Part II (2007), the sequel to Eli Roth’s horror hit, where a character visits a spa only to be stalked by a sinister pursuer.

 GPS: 63°51’20.91″N 22°41’39.89″W